maliahavlicek/what2do2day/README.md

 Feel free to read about my [font choices](documentation/font_choices.md) if you want to know more about my decision process.

 #### Image Choice
-This site's target audience is 12-18 years in age and they have a higher demand for imagery that older user groups do so I made an attempt at having engaging imagery across the site.
+This site's target audience is 12-18 years in age and they have a higher demand for imagery than older user groups do so I placed engaging imagery across the site:

 ##### Home Page
-To perpetuate the theme of Phineas and Ferb throughout the site, the cartoon's beginning of Phineas and Ferb in their back yard looking bored, chatting about what to do today is on the home page:
+To perpetuate the theme of Phineas and Ferb throughout the site, the cartoon's beginning image where Phineas and Ferb are in their back yard looking bored, chatting about what to do today is on the home page:

 <img src="what2do2day/static/assets/images/were_gonna_build_a_rollercoaster_sm.jpg" width="300" height="auto" alt="phineas and ferb in backyard" />

 ##### Activity Icons
-I wanted easily recognizable activities that users could quickly associate to events and places on my website.
-I also wanted to give users a bit of self expression when creating events and places, so rather than allowing them to randomly load garish or naughty symbols, I decided to provide a broad set of icons to choose from.
-I looked at free sets and downloaded icons from [flaticon](https://www.flaticon.com/packs/outdoor-activities-32)
+I wanted easily recognizable activities that users could quickly associate to events and places.
+I also wanted to give users a bit of self expression when creating events and places, so rather than allowing them to randomly load garish or naughty symbols, I decided to provide a broad set of icons to passively create activities from.
+I downloaded icons from [flaticon](https://www.flaticon.com/packs/outdoor-activities-32)
 By having bold colorful icons, I am hoping to carry forward a cheerful and engaging website.
+Here are some example activity icons:

 <img src="what2do2day/static/assets/images/icons/002-football-field.svg" width="50" height ="50" alt="football field icon"/> <img src="what2do2day/static/assets/images/icons/021-fishing.svg" width="50" height ="50" alt="fishing icon"/>  <img src="what2do2day/static/assets/images/icons/037-road-sign.svg" width="50" height ="50" alt="trail directions icon"/>

 ##### Input Icons
-I found the site looking incredibly dull with wide full width entry fields, so I went back and broke it down into multiple columns and added slight splashes of color with icons relating to the input fields.
+The site looked incredibly dull with wide full width entry fields, so I went back and broke it down into multiple columns and added slight splashes of color with icons relating to the input fields utilizing the primary site color and font awesome:

 <img src="documentation/images/form_fields.png" width="100%" height="auto" alt="form field image"/>

 ##### Header Image
-The pages were not exciting compared to the home page, so I added in Perry the Platypus to my header.
-He's a character in Phineas and Ferb that goes from a boring pet to a super secret agent saver of the universe.
+The rest of the application's pages were not exciting compared to the home page, so I added in Perry the Platypus to my header with grass as seen in Phineas and Ferb's backyard.
+Perry's a character in Phineas and Ferb that goes from a boring pet to a super secret agent saver of the universe.
 By placing Perry at the top of every page except the home page, I am hoping to start the user off with a bit of fun before they start searching for something to do.

 <img src="what2do2day/static/assets/images/perry_the_platypus.png" width="50" height="auto" alt="perry the platypus" />

 ##### Modals and Errors
 I wanted users to know through imagery that they had success or errors so I trolled the internet until I found a few Phineas and Ferb related images that would work.

- Phineas and Ferb giving each other a high five shows up on success layers.
+ Phineas and Ferb giving each other a high five shows up on success layers:

  <img src="/what2do2day/static/assets/images/success.png" width="100" height="auto" alt="success cheer image" />

-Dr. Heinz Doofenshmirtz looking dumbfounded makes an appearance on failure layers.
+Dr. Heinz Doofenshmirtz looking dumbfounded makes an appearance on user based failure layers:

 <img src="what2do2day/static/assets/images/oops.png" width="100" height="auto" alt="opps error image" />

-Ferb wielding tools is on the error page.
+Ferb wielding tools is on the application's catch all error page:

 <img src="/what2do2day/static/assets/images/fixit.png" width="100" height="auto" alt="fixit image" />

 ##### Loading Giff
-I also added a loading gif for the maps in the event the API calls are a tad slow.
+I also added a loading gif for the maps in the event the API calls are a tad slow or if there are errors with google's API/configuration:

 <img src="what2do2day/static/assets/images/giphy_load.gif" width="100" height="auto" alt="opps error image" />